11 min read

 cURL is the universal language of HTTP requests.
 When API documentation provides examples, they almost always include a cURL command.
 When developers share troubleshooting steps, they use cURL.
 When you copy a request from Chrome DevTools, it gives you cURL.
 But most applications are not written in bash.
 You need that request in JavaScript, Python, Go, or whatever language your project uses.

 Manually translating a cURL command to your programming language is tedious and error-prone.
-Headers need to be reformatted, data payloads need different escaping, authentication schemes need language-specific implementations.
+Headers be reformatted, data payloads need different escaping, authentication schemes need language-specific implementations.
 A single missed header or incorrectly formatted body can mean hours of debugging.
 The cURL converter eliminates this friction by parsing the command and generating idiomatic code for your target language.

 This tool is particularly valuable when working with APIs that have complex authentication flows, multiple headers, or nested JSON payloads.
 Instead of manually constructing the request object in your language, you can test with cURL first, verify it works, then convert to production code with confidence that the request parameters are identical.